dmitriz/cpsfy/README.md

   .map(err => err ? console.log('Error writing file: ' + err) : '')

 ```

-Equivalently, we can use the `pipeline` operator for the same result
+Equivalently, we can use the `pipeline` operator to achieve the same result
-in functional style:
+in more functional style:

 ```js
 pipeline( cb => fs.readdir(source, cb) ) (
   chain( (err, files) => cb => ... ),